-Accounting theory and financial statement disclosure requirements relating to current and long- lived assets.
-Compound interest concepts and their use.
-Prerequisite(s); if any: ACC 201
+A study of accounting theory and financial statement disclosure requirements relating to current and longlived assets.
+Topics include a review of the accounting cycle, cash, accounts receivable, inventory, property, plant, and equipment, and intangible assets.
+Prerequisite(s); if any: ACC 201 Meets with ACC 501